HardlyDifficult/Tutorials/Chapter3.md

 }
 ```

-- Add the Fly Guy and Spike Ball to scene and for each:
+- Add the HoverGuy and SpikeBall to scene and for each:
   - Add a new empty GameObject as a child:
     - Name it "Points".
     - Add **AwardPointsOnJumpOver**: